The average American spends anywhere from eight to 12 hours a day sitting.

 Sitting up straight is NOT best for your back

-Adding to the problem, sitting actually puts more pressure on your back than standing, and many people spend far more time seated than they do standing.
+That’s because sitting actually puts more pressure on your back than standing.

-You’ve probably been told since you were a child to “Sit up straight!”
+You’ve probably been told to “sit up straight” since you were a child.

 “A 135-degree body-thigh sitting posture was demonstrated to be the best biomechanical sitting position, as opposed to a 90-degree posture, which most people consider normal.”